 Over the past 25 years, Switzerland's European neighbours have merged their national electricity markets to become a single internal market for electricity, with market rules constantly evolving.
 From its central location, Switzerland also trades in electricity with the countries around it.
 While this trade is set to continue, it will become more complicated without an electricity agreement between Switzerland and the EU.
-Market rules are increasingly harmonised throughout the European Economic Area (EU member states plus Norway, Iceland and Liechtenstein), but Switzerland has its own set of rules.
+Throughout the European Economic Area (EU member states plus Norway, Iceland and Liechtenstein), market rules are in constant evolution.
+Switzerland finds itself increasingly excluded from these processes.
 An electricity agreement could provide a legal basis for ensuring Switzerland's participation in Europe's internal market for electricity.

-Switzerland would thus consolidate its role as a European electricity hub, simplify the integration of renewable energy and open up new opportunities for its flexible hydropower resources.
+Switzerland would thus strengthen its role as a European electricity hub, simplify the integration of renewable energy and open up new opportunities for its flexible hydropower resources.

 - Legislative proposals of the EU Commission on "Fit for 55 Package" (June 2021)